jiixyj/libebur128/README.md

     global loudness: -11.3 LUFS

-If you have Python and Mutagen (a tagging library) installed, r128-ffmpeg also supports ReplayGain tagging with a little helper script called "rgtag".
-Just run r128-ffmpeg like this:
+If you have Python and Mutagen (a tagging library) installed, the scanners also supports ReplayGain tagging with a little helper script called "rgtag".
+Just run the scanner like this:

-    r128-ffmpeg -t rgtag.py FILENAME(S)...
+    r128-sndfile -t rgtag.py FILENAME(S)...

 and rgtag.py will tag your files.
-Currently only gain is supported, and peak will always be set to 1.0.
+Peak measurement is supported by r128-sndfile. r128-ffmpeg currently will set the peak to 1.0.
-The reference volume is -18 LU (5 dB louder than the EBU R 128 reference level of -23 LU).
+The reference volume is -18 LU (5 dB louder than the EBU R 128 reference level of -23 LU). r128-sndfile also supports loudness range measurement with the command line option "-r".

 For examples how to use the library, see minimal-example.c, sndfile-example.c and ffmpeg-example.c.